Python integration

 Matplotlib for data visualization

 Matplotlib comes with NIS-Express.
+For node-level reference, see Matplotlib node.

 This example will built on and modify the Object counting example.